asterus21/helpCompiler/readme.md

 # **Overview**

-The script takes a list of paths from a .txt file and the uses these paths to make a new version of the User's Manual.
+The script takes a list of paths from a .txt file and then uses these paths to make a new version of the User's Manual.

 ## **File**